a story about the words that live inside you

 Children are invited to imagine, invent, and assign personal meaning to language — core skills of creative and divergent thinking that support learning across all subjects.

-The book supports children in understanding that their inner voice — their particular way of experiencing the world — is valid, valued, and worth listening to.
+The book supports children in understanding that their inner voice is valid and worth listening to — while building empathy for children across six different countries and cultures.

 How to use the book

 Read the book slowly.
 Pause often.
 This is not a race toward the end.
-Let the images breathe.
 After the first reading, sit in silence for 10 seconds before asking anything — let the story settle in the room the way music fades.

 • Read again, pausing to notice specific images: the sky, the moon, the floating word